greg-md/ng-facebook/README.md

 ## catch

-Execute something if facebook couldn't be initialized.
+Execute something if Facebook couldn't be initialized.

 ```typescript
 then(callable: () => {}): Promise